devtpc/Spark01-Basics/README.md

 Go to the [configcripts folder](/configscripts/) and copy/rename the `config.conf.template` file to `config.conf`.
 Change the AZURE_BASE, OPENCAGE_API_KEY, DOCKER_IMAGE_NAME values as instructed within the file.

 In the [configcripts folder](/configscripts/) copy/rename the `terraform_backend.conf.template` file to `terraform_backend.conf`.
-Fill the parameters with the terraform data
+Fill the parameters with the terraform data.

 Propagate your config data to other folders with the [refreshconfs.sh](/configscripts/refresh_confs.sh) script, or with `make refresh-confs` from the main folder